Mysia14/First-Vue-Project/README.md

  #### Code Review:

- :thumbsup: One the things that I have found interesting it was the usability of the components and how thay work.
+ :thumbsup: What I have like most about this projectt was the usability of the components and how they work.
- :disappointed:I had some diffiulties the think how to setting up the some v-syntax.
+ :disappointed:I had some diffiulties the figure out how to setting up some v-syntax.
 I believe that more I work with more easier will be.
-It was a good activity although I could do it withou some help, even wiht some syntax and some images display.
-Anyways, even with some issus I really enjoy work with.
+ It was a good activity although I couldn't do it without some help with some syntax and some images display.
+Anyways, even with some issues I really enjoy work with.
 And deploying wiht the Netlify it's became more smooth after the last 3 assignments.

 ## Attributions: